 Indian-American curator sues Worcester Art Museum for discrimination

-New York, Aug 22 (IANS) An Indian-American curator, who worked with the Worcester Art Museum, is suing the establishment for "mocking" her brown skin tone and subjecting her to "hostile" work environment.
+New York, Aug 23 (IANS) An Indian-American curator, who worked with the Worcester Art Museum, is suing the establishment for 'mocking' her brown skin tone and subjecting her to 'hostile' work environment.

 In the civil lawsuit, Parikh detailed a slew of allegations against Director Matthias Waschek, as well as Parikh’s supervisor, Claire Whitner.